cms-L1TK/project_generation_scripts/README.md

       root[0] .L DrawTrackletProject.C++
       root[1] DrawTrackletProject()

-This processes file diagram.dat, which you can obtain in two ways:
+This processes file *diagram.dat*, which you can obtain in two ways:

-1) From generate_hdl.py -- corresponds to subset of wiring pertaining to generated VHDL.
+1) From *generate_hdl.py* -- corresponds to subset of wiring pertaining to generated VHDL.

-2) From ./Graph.py (after running Wires.py) -- corresponds to entire L1 track chain.
+2) From *Graph.py* (after running Wires.py) -- corresponds to entire L1 track chain.

 You can make other 'zoomed in' views of all the processing modules after running the Wires.py script by doing